Ascentul/Ascentul/docs/THUMBNAIL_MIGRATION_PLAN.md

 8. 🔲 **Final Go/No-Go decision** documented in sign-off template

-**⚠️ GATE CHECK: All 8 items above must be complete before proceeding to Phase 1**
+**⚠️ GATE CHECK: All 8 items above must be complete before proceeding to Phase 1** **Recommended default**: While approvals are pending, begin preparation work (code review, UI updates) in parallel—use the Parallel Path Strategy below and treat fully sequential execution as a fallback for ultra-fast approval cycles.

 **Only after Phase 0 sign-off is complete:**